aravinthakshan/aravinthakshan/README.md

 #### Experience

-I'm currently working as a Software Engineer at Paper2Audio, building across Android, iOS, web and browser extensions.
+I'm currently working as a Software Engineer (Contractor) at Paper2Audio, building across Android, iOS, web and browser extensions.

 #### Get in touch